 runParThenFreeze cannot return unless all threads launched inside the

 Par computation are done, there’s no threat to determinism, and we’ll always get the same set of nodes as our answer.
 More generally, the fact that it’s possible to safely return an LVar while it is still being written to by a handler makes it possible to set up dataflow-style, pipeline-parallel networks of LVars, letting us combine task parallelism and pipeline parallelism in the same deterministic program.
-I’ll write more about this style of programming with LVars in a future post.

 Try it yourself